Formal Ball

 • You must wear a face mask at all times in the Formal Ball Room.
 The mask must fit snugly from over your nose to below your chin.
 No bandannas, gaiters, or exhalation valves.
 If you are wearing a helmet, partial mask, or fursuit head, you must wear an additional medical face mask underneath.
 A small number of masks will be provided at the door.
 N-95 or equivalent masks are highly recommended.
 There will be no exceptions to this rule.

 • Follow the dress code listed below.
 Those who do not follow the dress code risk missing out on the event.
 If you have questions about your outfit, please contact staff at formal@teamtekko.us .
-NOTE: A "casual half-hour" will begin at 10:30 PM where these guidelines are loosened, except for mandatory face masks.
+If your outfit does not fit the guidelines, you are more than welcome to attend the INformal Dance (16+) on Saturday!

 • Adhere to hygiene and sleep guidelines from the convention.
 Shower, deodorant, and overall cleanliness are important when asking people to dance!

 • Drink lots of water!
-There will be water bottles provided by the convention as well as a routinely-sanitized drinking fountain and bottle filling station across from the room.
+There will be water bottles provided by the convention.
 Feel free to bring your own water bottle.

 • The dance floor is for dancers only.
 Please move off the floor quickly and carefully for any non-dance activity.